-^{} Subjects of Core Modules alternate yearly, for both 1st and 2nd year students (Imagining the Image in 2022-2023; Critical Issues in the Cultural Industries in 2023-2024).
+^{} Subjects of Core Modules alternate yearly, for both 1st and 2nd year students (Critical Issues in the Cultural Industries in 2023-2024; Imagining the Image in 2024-2025).
 All Core Modules are compulsary.

 ^{} Together with your mentor, you will devise a specialization program that can be based on a combination of a study program at an (inter)national university or research institute, tutorials, internship or specialization courses from relevant humanities programs on a Research Master's level or an equivalent thereof.